dragoyanev/vr-ue4-project-01-kitchen-cleanup/README.md

 - For the game experience are used both motion controllers.
 Plates are grabbed by Grip buttons.
 - Audio cue is played when plate clening is finished
 - Audio cue is played in loop when the level starts until the timer ends.

-ToDo, know issues:
-- kitchen counter have big collision area and blocks the plate to enter inside the sink.
-It is needed revision of this collision area.
-Now the sink area box is made bigger in order to be possible washing of plates.
-- random spawning function should be reworked.
-Should consider using: Random point in bounding box, Get random reachable point in  radius or Get random point inNavigable Radius
-- use more sound cues for every event